Aluminium(I) compounds: β-Diketiminato systems

 β-diketiminato aluminium alkyls and aluminium halides are synthesized by adding a trialkyl aluminium compound to the initial β-diketiminate ligands, adding iodine, and the reducing with potassium.

 [1+2] Cycloadditions

 Al(I) compounds exhibit behavior analogous to that of singlet carbenes.
 Like carbenes, they undergo [1+2] cycloadditions with alkynes and azides to afford three membered ring derivatives such as dialuminacyclohexadiene.

 Similarly to the nucleophilic carbon center in the carbene, the lone pair on the aluminium center binds to the first azide equivalent.
 Nitrogen gas is liberated.
 With the second equivalent of azide, a five-member ring is formed.

-Reactions with Other Small Molecules
+Reactions with other small molecules

 Such aluminium (I) complexes can activate water as well as elemental phosphorus, oxygen, and sulfur to yield bridged dimers.
 This occurs via partial reduction of the elemental small molecule.

 AlCp*

 AlCp*, consisting of aluminium (I) bonded with the pentamethylcyclopentadiene anion ((CCH3)5−), was first synthesized in 1991 by Dohmier et al. (AlCp*)4, a yellow crystalline solid, is first produced from the combination of AlCl and MgCp*2.
 When vaporized, the long Al-Al bonds (276.9 pm) split, and monomeric molecules of [AlCp*] are created.

 As revealed through Schnockel's work, [AlCp*] reacts by inserting itself into other bonds.
 Reaction with Al2I6 yields subvalent halide species; reaction with As4tBu4 yields As-Al bonds.
 When reacted with transition metal-cyclopentadienyl complexes such as NiCp2, it offers a straightforward pathway to compounds containing aluminium-transition metal bonds, which has great potential for important catalytic reactions.

 As with other AlR ligands, [AlCp*] can be regarded as a CO analogue, as it possesses 2 empty π orbitals and engages in similar coordination modes (terminal and bridging).
 This similarity implies the possibility of pi backbonding interactions between AlCp*and metals it complexes to.